Secret Life of the Obvious

 Too big to see, too simple to understand

-How banal to say that the obvious is that which is right in front of us, readily accessible to our observation, to our senses or being credible knowledge we have!
-Curiously, such obviousness is not sufficient.
-To become active, the things easily acceptable as obvious need to come alive for us by the experience of understanding.
-Only when understood does the evidence become awareness we are able to respond to, so that we would do something because of what it means.
+How banal to say that the obvious is that which is right in front of us, readily accessible to our observation, to our senses or being some credible knowledge we have!
+Curiously, obviousness itself is not sufficient.
+To become active, the things easily acceptable as obvious need to come alive for us by the experience of understanding, goaded by some incident.
+Only when we understood does the evidence become awareness to which we are able to respond, so that we would do something based on what it means.

 The most amazing for me is to observe how we only apprehend things fit to our size and relative to us.
-This is perfectly illustrated by that tragic-comic image, my favourite: a valiant knight shouts by a cave entrance: “Come out, Dragon, I dare you to fight!”
-It’s only that what he takes for the cave entrance is the dragon’s nostril.
+This is perfectly illustrated by that tragic-comic image, my favourite: a valiant knight shouts by a cave entrance: “Come out, Dragon, I dare you to fight!” : what he takes for the cave entrance is the dragon’s nostril.

 We do not grasp the incommensurable, out of proportion with us, with which we have no common standard of measurement: the trillions of billions, the hazy dots shown by the electronic microscope in a cell, or all the same, the blurred dots being huge stars of the infinite, mean nothing to us, exactly like the hypocrite warnings of cancer and death on cigarette packs.
 We keep reading misleading small lettered warnings of well-known, poisonous cancer-giving "E"-additives on the packs of food, on the vegetables and fruit we buy ever cheaper.
 It is simply that we cannot draw the conclusion that our governments do not protect us anymore ovewhelmed by the creativity of the merchants, so that the risk is now our own business.
 Figuring out that the illusive XXth century social contract is gone, is too enormous for us.
 Therefore we will go on like cattle to the sloughterhouse.
 I write "we" because I am no better.